International Institute of Information Technology Bangalore: Competitive Programming

-The student run club CAMP (Club for Algorithms, Math and Programming), trains students for programming contests such as the ICPC.
-The institute also provides a value-added course in competitive programming, which saw 40% enrollment in 2023.
+IIIT Bangalore has qualified for the World Finals of the International Collegiate Programming Contest (ICPC) thrice, in 2017, 2018 and 2026.
+The student-run club CAMP (Club for Algorithms, Math and Programming) trains students for programming contests including the ICPC.
+The institute offers a value-added course in competitive programming, which saw 40% student enrolment in 2023.

 Student life

-Student hostels
+Hostels

 IIIT Bangalore is a fully residential campus.
-Most students reside in the student hostels, and are encouraged to do so to fully engage in the extra-curricular activities and academic routine.
-The campus has 3 hostels in total.
-Lilavati, the women's hostel, has around 260 single occupancy private rooms, while Bhaskara and Visveswarya are the Men's hostel blocks which have a total of 754 single occupancy private rooms and 76 triple occupancy rooms.
-The common mess and canteen are located at the ground floor of Bhaskara hostel and is shared by all the students.
+It has three hostels: Lilavati (women's hostel) with around 260 single-occupancy rooms, and Bhaskara and Visveswaraya (men's hostels) with a combined 754 single-occupancy and 76 triple-occupancy rooms.
+A shared mess and canteen are located in Bhaskara hostel.